 If My Child Suffered a Birth Injury, How Can a Lawyer Help?

-At Strickland, Agner & Associates, we are experienced personal injury lawyers.
+At Strickland Agner Pittman, we are experienced birth injury lawyers.
 We know how to investigate potential medical negligence that may have led to your child suffering an injury.
 We can:

 - Review medical records – These records can help us to determine the care and treatment that the doctors and others provided during pregnancy, labor and delivery and during the period after the child was born.

 - Interview witnesses – We can obtain sworn oral or written statements from those who were involved in the birth process.
 Because medical care providers typically are not forthcoming with this information, subpoenas may need to be obtained.

 - Consult with experts – We can consult with doctors, midwives, nurses and others to determine whether your child’s injury resulted from the failure of medical professionals to meet the proper standard of care.
 We can also meet with experts such as life-care planning specialists to determine your child’s future needs.